dimichgh/oja/README.md

 });
 ```

-You can also define make them depend on each other
+You can also make them depend on each other

 ```js
 const base = new Flow();